MozeBaltyk/Rkub/README.md

 - OS agnositc: can be launch on any Linux systems (at least for the package build, for the install depend on your participation to this project 😸)

 Add-on from my part:
-- Some part which were manual in Clemenko procedure are automated with Ansible (like the download)
+- Some part which were manual in Clemenko procedure are automated with Ansible (like the upload)
 - Some flexibility about path (possible to export or mount NFS in choosen place)
 - Arkade to install utilities binaries
 - Admin user (by default kuberoot) on first controler node with all necessary tools